Equation Editor in Excel (Insert, Create & Format)

 6- clicking on equation command to create a new equation with equation editor

-• In turn, the Equation Editor appears.
+• The Equation Editor appears.

 7- equation editor appeared after clicking on the Equation command